Dynamics of the Transition corona: Interpretation of the AIA observations

-The bottom row on figure~\ref{fig1} shows the 2D-maps of the integrated value of $\alpha$ at three different times.
-According to the dynamics of the magnetic field and the separatrices during the simulation (top row on figure~\ref{fig1}), we identify the magnetic structures associated with the bright regions of $\alpha$ (refer to labels on figure~\ref{fig1}).
+The bottom row of Figure~\ref{fig4} shows the 2D-maps of the integrated value of $\alpha$ at three different times.
+First, we identify the magnetic structures associated with the $\alpha$ structures.
 The brightest region indicated on this 2D $\alpha$-map corresponds to the current sheet located around the null point.
-The fan separatrix corresponds to the arc-shaped white structure, which delimits the open and the closed magnetic field.
-The inner spine can be identified by the white structure highlighted on the right panel on Fig.~\ref{fig1}.
-The extended white-halo structure covering the area between $x \in[-15; -5] $ and $y \in [0;20]$ is co-spatial with the reconnected open field lines belonging to the QSL.
-The outer spine borders the left edge of this white-halo structure, emanates from the null point and reaches the top of the numerical box.
+The arc-shaped white structure corresponds to the fan separatrix (delimiting the open and the closed magnetic field).
+Around $x=-15$ to $x=-10$, the black line embedded in the white halo corresponds to the inner and the outer spines (refer to labels on Fig.~\ref{fig4}).
+Finally, the extended white-halo structure covering the area between $x \in[-15; -5] $ and $y \in [0;20]$ is co-spatial with the reconnected open field lines belonging to the QSL.

-Even though the intensity of the integrated-$\alpha$ does not reproduce the emission, it shows the location where heated plasma may be found.
-Comparing the AIA images and the synthetic $\alpha$-map, we notice clear similarities between both.
-The emitting regions in AIA show the same patterns as the structures identified in the 2D-$\alpha$ map.
-We identify the thin and bright region surrounding the null, the arc-shape white structures related to the fan separatrix and the bright lines corresponding to the inner and outer spines.
-The white structure above the fan is compounded of multiple strands linking the photosphere and the outer boundary of the image, and likely corresponds to the QSL field lines (refer to the label on figure~\ref{fig2}).
+Even though the intensity of the integrated-$\alpha$ does not reproduce the emission, it shows the location where energy release is expected and where plasma emission may be found.
+Previous studies have already shown an excellent association between the current density from simulations and the hot plasma emission at different wavelengths \citep[e.~g.][]{Delannee_al08,Aulanier_al10,Savcheva_al12}.
+Comparing the AIA images and the synthetic $\alpha$-map, we notice that the emitting regions in AIA display the same patterns as the structures in the 2D-$\alpha$ map.
+We indeed find the thin and bright region at the null location, the arc-shape white structures for the closed field and separatrix surface, and the extended bright open structure related to the open QSL.
+Similarly, the bright structure dividing the closed separatrix in two is also present in the $\alpha$-map and the AIA observations.
+We also notice that the bright structure related to the null point on the observations (top-middle and right panel of Figure~\ref{fig4}) and on the $\alpha$-map (bottom row of Figure~\ref{fig4}) becomes thinner and more intense as time goes on.
+Thus, the PS EUV emission shows the same reconnection signatures as the interchange reconnection in a single asymmetric null-point topology.
+Those similarities strongly support our interpretation that the NP-interchange and slipping reconnection regimes are responsible for the PS dynamics observed with AIA.

-Previous studies already show an excellent association between the current density from simulations and the hot plasma emission at different wavelengths \citep[e. g.][]{Delannee_al08,Aulanier_al10,Savcheva_al12}.
-Thus, the morphological similarities between the observations and the simulation highlight that the emission regions in the AIA images are defined by the topological objects, the separatrices and QSLs.
-Note that the differential method used to produce the images of AIA allows us to visualize the QSL structures in the corona in the AIA images